Mike6x/dotnet-starter-kit/src/README.md

 - **Response shape**: Paged endpoints return `PagedResponse<T>` with:
   - `items`, `pageNumber`, `pageSize`, `totalCount`, `totalPages`, `hasNext`, and `hasPrevious`.
 - **Behavior**: Missing or invalid pagination parameters never produce an error; defaults are applied centrally in the pagination helper.
 Unknown sort fields are ignored to keep sorting safe.

+### Specification-Based Querying
+- Use-case-centric specifications live alongside features and build on the Persistence building block abstractions.
+- ISpecification<T> and ISpecification<T, TResult> describe criteria, includes, query behavior flags, and default ordering – but never pagination (no Skip/Take).
+- Base types Specification<T> and Specification<T, TResult> provide helpers like Where, Include, OrderBy/ThenBy, flags (AsNoTrackingQuery, AsSplitQueryBehavior, IgnoreQueryFiltersBehavior), and Select for projections.
+- The evaluator pipeline applies criteria, flags, includes, ordering, then (optionally) projection via query.ApplySpecification(spec); this becomes the canonical way to compose EF queries.
+- Pagination remains separate: compose query.ApplySpecification(spec).ToPagedResponseAsync(pagination, ct) so specs stay pure and paging stays cross-cutting.
+- Sorting is safe and deterministic: specs define default ordering via OrderExpression<T>, and client-provided pagination.Sort is mapped to whitelisted expressions (no reflection).
+When valid sort keys are present, client ordering overrides spec ordering; when not, spec ordering (or a spec-defined fallback such as OrderBy(x => x.Name).ThenBy(x => x.Id)) is used.
+- Includes with projections may be ignored by EF once Select is applied, but behavior is consistent: filters, flags, and ordering operate on the root entity before projection.